Events Meet Phase-Shifting Digital Holography: Practical Acquisition, Theory, and Algorithms

-\textbf{Results on optical experiment.} Figure~\ref{fig:rec_real} illustrates the reconstructed intensities using the real data, where all the methods can successfully reproduce the bokeh effect.
-Similar to Fig.~\ref{fig:rec_mag_sim}, F-PSDH and Algorithm~\ref{alg:optimization} presented fine details of the \textit{ball} and \textit{pins} at $z=120$ and $270$~mm, respectively.
+\textbf{Results on optical experiment.} Figures~\ref{fig:rec_real_b}--\ref{fig:rec_real_e} illustrate the reconstructed intensities using the real data for static objects, where all the methods can successfully reproduce the bokeh effect.
+Similar to Fig.~\ref{fig:rec_mag_sim}, F-PSDH-ME and Algorithm~\ref{alg:optimization} presented fine details of the \textit{ball} and \textit{pins} at $z=120$ and $270$~mm, respectively.
 To quantitatively evaluate the results, we measured learned perceptual image patch similarity~(LPIPS; lower is better) values between the ideal intensity image (Fig.~\ref{fig:rec_real_org}) and the reconstructed ones~(Figs.~\ref{fig:rec_real_b}--\ref{fig:rec_real_e}).
 The LPIPS value obtained by Algorithm~\ref{alg:optimization} was lower than that of Algorithm~\ref{alg:analytical}, indicating the effectiveness of Algorithm~\ref{alg:optimization}.
 In addition, Algorithm~\ref{alg:optimization} achieved comparable or lower LPIPS values than those by the F-PSDH methods.